ssonkiya/ssonkiya.github.io/_posts/2017-09-23-AB-Testing-Challenges.md

 The microsoft experimentation platform team put it best [when they said](http://notes.stephenholiday.com/Five-Puzzling-Outcomes.pdf): "our job ... is to tell our clients that their new baby is ugly."
 As they discuss, while teams build new features or products because they believe they'll be useful, most experiments testing those new features reveal they don't have a positive impact.
 Teams are often emotionally invested in their new feature: not only have they spent a lot of time working on it, but also often it was one of the team members who came up with the idea in the first place.
 There may also be financial investment if a company has tied bonuses or performance reviews to experiment success.

-Even though I knew this intellectually, it took me time to develop empathy XYZ.
+Even though I knew this intellectually, it took me time to develop empathy, and it's still something I'm working on.

 *Understand your partner team*